lelechen63/csc577_tutorials/README.md

     - How to write a network.
     -  How to write the training code.
     -  How to write the testing code.
+    － How to modify a network to write your own code.

 #### Google Cloud Tutorial